radioopensource/dotinfo/README.md

 2. A list of leading news and analysis podcasts, of which the most recent episodes are playable on the [homepage](http://www.publicradio.info).
   - `News & Analysis` (homepage module)

-And various broadcast, design elements, like:
-  - website and RSS feed metadata,
-  - titles and description copy,
-  - user controls,
-  - sound,
-  - overall website look and feel,
-  - etc.

 # Purpose
 Create a space for people to discover and experience audio.
 Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
 Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, and also to encourage consumers to become active supporters of public media.
 Content and other things for the homepage and podcast come monthly, as in a small audio magazine or mixtape.